nextcloud/server/README.md

 ## Join the team 👪

-There are many ways to contribute.
-Find out [how to get involved](https://nextcloud.com/contribute/),
+There are many ways to contribute, of which development is only one!
+Find out [how to get involved](https://nextcloud.com/contribute/).
+This includes a translator, designer, tester, helping others, and much more! 😍
-- Translator
-- Designer
-- Tester
-- Community support

-and much more... 😍

 ### Development setup 👩‍💻